helpers/helper-octicon/README.md

 ## About

+### Related projects

+* [assemble](https://www.npmjs.com/package/assemble): Get the rocks out of your socks!
+Assemble makes you fast at creating web projects… [more](https://github.com/assemble/assemble) | [homepage](https://github.com/assemble/assemble "Get the rocks out of your socks!
+Assemble makes you fast at creating web projects.
+Assemble is used by thousands of projects for rapid prototyping, creating themes, scaffolds, boilerplates, e-books, UI components, API documentation, blogs, building websit")
+* [engine](https://www.npmjs.com/package/engine): Template engine based on Lo-Dash template, but adds features like the ability to register helpers… [more](https://github.com/jonschlinkert/engine) | [homepage](https://github.com/jonschlinkert/engine "Template engine based on Lo-Dash template, but adds features like the ability to register helpers and more easily set data to be used as context in templates.")
+* [generate](https://www.npmjs.com/package/generate): Command line tool and developer framework for scaffolding out new GitHub projects.
+Generate offers the… [more](https://github.com/generate/generate) | [homepage](https://github.com/generate/generate "Command line tool and developer framework for scaffolding out new GitHub projects.
+Generate offers the robustness and configurability of Yeoman, the expressiveness and simplicity of Slush, and more powerful flow control and composability than either.")
+* [handlebars-helpers](https://www.npmjs.com/package/handlebars-helpers): More than 130 Handlebars helpers in ~20 categories.
+Helpers can be used with Assemble, Generate… [more](https://github.com/assemble/handlebars-helpers) | [homepage](https://github.com/assemble/handlebars-helpers "More than 130 Handlebars helpers in ~20 categories.
+Helpers can be used with Assemble, Generate, Verb, Ghost, gulp-handlebars, grunt-handlebars, consolidate, or any node.js/Handlebars project.")
+* [octicons](https://www.npmjs.com/package/octicons): A scalable set of icons handcrafted with <3 by GitHub. | [homepage](https://octicons.github.com "A scalable set of icons handcrafted with <3 by GitHub.")
+* [templates](https://www.npmjs.com/package/templates): System for creating and managing template collections, and rendering templates with any node.js template engine… [more](https://github.com/jonschlinkert/templates) | [homepage](https://github.com/jonschlinkert/templates "System for creating and managing template collections, and rendering templates with any node.js template engine.
+Can be used as the basis for creating a static site generator or blog framework.")
+* [verb](https://www.npmjs.com/package/verb): Documentation generator for GitHub projects.
+Verb is extremely powerful, easy to use, and is used… [more](https://github.com/verbose/verb) | [homepage](https://github.com/verbose/verb "Documentation generator for GitHub projects.
+Verb is extremely powerful, easy to use, and is used on hundreds of projects of all sizes to generate everything from API docs to readmes.")

 ### Contributing

 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](../../issues/new).